Adonijah01/url-Shortener/LEARN.md

-This is a simple url shortener.
+This is a simple url shortener. built with html,css and javascript.